fingerprintjs/fingerprintjs/README.md

 To use Flash font enumeration, make sure you have swfobject available.
 If you don't, the library will skip the Flash part entirely.

+#### detectScreenOrientation option is `true` by default

+To ensure consistent fingerprints when users rotate their mobile devices.

 ##### All fingerprinting sources are enabled by default, i.e. you don't need to explicitly configure the library to include them.